CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

 **Objective:** To highlight a simple high view of finance and the economy.
-Followed by highlighting essential influencing factors.
+Followed by complex influencing factors.

 ### THE INDIVIDUAL
 As potential profits go up, perceived risk goes up.<br>